 Douglas County residents are very fortunate to have a rich and exciting history.
 Many of the events that make up the colorful history of Nevada happened here.

 Visit the Carson Valley Museum and Cultural Center and afterwards spend the day in Gardnerville.
-Within walking distance of the museum you will find shopping, antiquing, dining, picnicing, gaming, fishing and biking!
+Within walking distance of the museum you will find shopping, antiquing, dining, picnicking, gaming, fishing and biking!

 Spend some time in historic Genoa.
 Visit the Courthouse Museum and then make your way across the street from the museum to Mormon Station.
 Visit Nevada’s oldest bar and then go north of town to see the grave site of “Snowshoe Thompson”- Mailman of the Sierra.
 There’s dining, antiquing, shopping and much more in Genoa.